Server setup checklist

 Set up the server hardware.

-If necessary, install the server into a standard rack cabinet by using the tower-to-rack conversion kit.
-See the documentation that comes with the optional conversion kit.
+If necessary, install the server into a standard rack cabinet by using the rail kit shipped with the server.
+See the Rack Installation Instructions that comes with optional rail kit.

 Connect the Ethernet cables and power cords to the server.
-See Rear view to locate the connectors.
+See Front view to locate the connectors.
 See Cable the server for cabling best practices.

 - Power on the server.
 See Power on the server.Note